pytorch/pytorch/docs/cpp/source/index.rst

 ===============

 These pages provide documentation for the public portions of the PyTorch C++ API.
-This API consists of a number of different components and building blocks, which can each be used independently, or equally well in combination with each other; some components sit side by side, and others yet build on top of one another.
-While the boundaries between these building blocks may sometimes be fuzzy, we normally partition the universe of PyTorch's C++ API into the following five slices of cake:
+This API can roughly be divided into five parts:

 - **ATen**: The foundational tensor and mathematical operation library on which all else is built;
 - **Autograd**: Augments ATen with automatic differentiation;